 Do I have to quarantine in the UK on return from Oman?

 Oman is currently on the “GO” list.
-This means that (as of 4th October 2021) double vaccinated travellers only need to fill in a passenger locator form before returning to the UK and take a test on Day 2 back in the UK.
-At present, the Day 2 test needs to be a PCR test although the UK government have indicated that by the end of October this will change to a cheaper lateral flow test.
+Double vaccinated travellers need to fill in a passenger locator form before returning to the UK and take a lateral flow test on or before Day 2 back in the UK.

 Take a look at our guide to Covid testing for travel for more in-depth information on the current situation.

 What if I’m not vaccinated?